mnieber/skandha/README.md

 - aspiration: a library that implements a form of Aspect Oriented Programming using callback functions.
 - mapDataToProps: a helper function that maps data from one object to another.
 It's used to map data between facets.
 - registerCtr: the function that tells SkandhaJS which containers and facets exist.
-- setCallbackMap: the function that installs the callbacks objects that are used by a facet.
+- setCallbackMap: the function that installs the callbackMap objects that are used by a facet.

 ## Example: a Selection facet

-A selection can be considered a kind of meta-data: we have the original data (e.g. a list of todos) and the data about which todos are selected.
-In Skandha, a behaviour such as selection is implemented in a generic "facet" class.
-Related facets are stored in a container, together with the data that they describe.
-For example, a todo container may have facets for selecting, highlighting and filtering todos.
-Because facets are generic they can be used in any container.
-Moreover, when you pass facets to a UI component then the component can handle selection (or filtering, drag-and-drop, etc) in a generic way.
+In Skandha, a behaviour such as selection is implemented in a "facet" class.
+The purpose of the selection facet is to store (and manipulate) the meta-data related to selection.
+Related facets (e.g. selection, highlighting and filtering) are stored in a container, together with the data that they describe.

+There are two ways in which facets help you to write generic code:

+1. They can be used in any container, regardless of what data-type is stored in the container.
+2. They allow you to handle user-interaction in UI components in a uniform way.
+All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of the data-type of the selected items).

 In this example, we will show a simplified Selection facet class.

 ```
 // file: Selection.ts